 Areas Requiring Professional Licensure

-Faculty teaching CTE coursework in health sciences, appearance enhancement, barbering, drone technology, and aeronautics must maintain, in addition to their NYS teaching certificate, licensure in the area in which they are teaching.
+Faculty teaching CTE coursework in health sciences, appearance enhancement, barbering, drone technology, and aeronautics must maintain, in addition to their New York State teaching certificate, licensure in the area in which they are teaching.
 This is required in order to legally operate these programs.
 If questions exist about licensure requirements, please contact the Office of Career and Technical Education prior to submitting the program for approval/re-approval.

 Health Sciences Operational Program Approval